shaynlink/tychecker/README.md

-# tycheck - a type checker
+# tychecker - a type checker

 > ⚠️ tycheck is still in development, originally created for shortlnk project, it
 > evolve for the moment at the same time as shortlnk.
 But its development is to